semantic-flow/sflo/documentation/mesh-resource.node-component.md

 Components work in conjunction with mesh nodes to create the complete mesh structure:
 - Every mesh node contains at least two components: metadata flows and node handles
-- data nodes contain a single [[resource.node-component.flow.data]]
+- data nodes contain a single [[mesh-resource.node-component.flow.data]]
 - Any node may contain asset trees (user components) for file attachments